HaloPSA plugin

 The tenant can be found in HaloPSA from Configuration > Integrations > HaloPSA API

-5. (Optional) Restrict access to this data source:
+5. Restrict access to this data source:

-You can enable this option if you only want certain users or groups to have access to the data source, or the permission to link it to new workspaces.
+Optionally, enable this toggle if you only want certain users/groups to have access to the data source, or those with the permission to link it to new workspaces.
 See data source access control for more information.

 6. Click Test and add to validate the data source configuration.
 SquaredUp will now attempt to connect to SquaredUp using the provided authentication method.